EV ChargingVerified August 2, 2026

 Charger install pays for itself in

 Assumes 10% home-charging losses (typical for Level 2: 5–15%).
 Electricity rates are statewide residential averages — many utilities offer off-peak EV plans that cut the effective rate 30–50%, so your real cost may be lower.
-Rates: EIA data (April 2026, latest state-level), retrieved July 5, 2026.
-Gas default: AAA national average July 4, 2026 — set your local price.
+Picking a state loads both its electricity rate and its local gas price, so the comparison stays apples-to-apples.
+Rates: EIA Electric Power Monthly (May 2026, latest state-level).
+Gas: AAA state averages, both retrieved August 2, 2026 — override either field with your own price.
 Estimates only, not a quote.

 The math, shown plainly